Azure-Samples/app-templates-springboot-microservices-on-AKS/README.md

 1. Fork the repository by clicking the 'Fork' button on the top right of the page.
 This creates a local copy of the repository for you to work in.

-2. Configure GITHUB Actions:  Follow the insturctions in the [GITHUB_ACTIONS_CONFIG.md file](https://github.com/Azure-Samples/app-templates-springboot-app-on-ARO/blob/main/.github/GITHUB_ACTIONS_CONFIG.md) (Located in the .github folder.)
+2. Configure GITHUB Actions:  Follow the instructions in the [GITHUB_ACTIONS_CONFIG.md file](https://github.com/Azure-Samples/app-templates-springboot-app-on-ARO/blob/main/.github/GITHUB_ACTIONS_CONFIG.md) (Located in the .github folder.)

 3. Run the workflow
    * If workflows are enabled for this repository it should run automatically.
 To enable the workflow run automatically, Go to Actions and enable the workflow if needed.